Generic Global Rigidity in Complex and Pseudo-Euclidean Spaces: Algebraic Geometry Background

 We next define genericity in larger generality and give some basic properties.

-\begin{definition} A point in a (semi-)algebraic set~$V$ defined over~$\kk$ is \emph{generic} if its coordinates do not satisfy any algebraic equation with coefficients in~$\kk$ besides those that are satisfied by every point on~$V$.
+\begin{definition} A point in a (semi-)algebraic set~$V$ defined over $\kk$, a countable subfield of $\RR$, is \emph{generic} if its coordinates do not satisfy any algebraic equation with coefficients in~$\kk$ besides those that are satisfied by every point on~$V$.

 Almost every point in an irreducible (semi) algebraic set $V$ is generic. \end{definition}

 \begin{remark} Note that the defining field might change when we take the real Zariski closure $V$ of a semi-algebraic set $S$.
 For example, in $\RR^1$, the single point $\sqrt{2}$ can be described using equalities and inequalities with coefficients in $\QQ$, and thus it is semi-algebraic and defined over $\QQ$.
 But as a real variety, the defining equation for this single-point variety requires coordinates in $\QQ(\sqrt{2})$.
 Indeed, the smallest variety that contains the point $\sqrt{2}$ and that is defined over $\QQ$ must also include the point $-\sqrt{2}$.
 However, this complication does not matter for the purposes of genericity.